sabeelmansuri/Epigenomics/README.md

 More to come--researching!

 ### Challenges
-The key limitation of DNA methylation analysis techniques is that any given result is only a snapshot of a single cell at a given point in time.
+The key limitation of DNA methylation analysis is that any given result is only a snapshot of a single cell at a given point in time.
 This means repeating an experiment on the same organism may yield vastly different results given that a different cell in a different point in time is used.

 A better method would be one that uses continual measurement of methylation instead of endpoint analysis; this way, we may get a better glimpse into the dynamic mechanisms of true genomic methylation.
-Such tools and techniques are being developed today.
+Such tools and techniques are being developed and implemented today.

 ## Analysis Techniques: Histone Modifications
 ### Background